 - [woocommerce_order_tracking] – Use this shortcode to display the Order Tracking page to your customers.

-- [woocommerce_my_account] – Use this shortcode to display “My Account” Page to the customers.
+- [woocommerce_my_account] – Use this shortcode to display the “My Account” Page to the customers.

 You can also combine shortcodes on pages.
 For example, you can choose to set up a form page using [woocommerce_my_account] and [woocommerce_order_tracking] together on the same page.